IllinoisAUV/robosub/README.md

 ## Running the tests
 Run `catkin_make run_tests` in the repository root directory

-## CI

-Continuous integration is run on [Travis CI](https://travis-ci.org), through the free open source plan.
-Since Travis does not support Ubuntu 16.04, we have to rely on docker containers for installing kinetic.
-This also gives us a way to control the environment and what is installed.

-CI will check that the code builds and the tests pass.
-In addition, it will run linters on the code.

 ## Style
 We use clang-format to enforce style in the C++ files.
 You can format all of your code using `catkin_make --make-args clangformat`.
 It will automatically format all of your .cpp and .h files.

 # Building with Docker
-If you have the docker daemon running, you can just run `./build.sh host`.
-This will build your code into `build/host`

-# Building for the Jetson
-If you have the docker daemon running, you can just run `./build.sh jetson`.
-This will build your code into `build/jetson`
+If you have the docker daemon running, you can just run `./build.sh <target>`, where target is either `host` or `jetson`.
+It will build your code in `build/<target>`.
+Docker is a useful tool that lets you run "containers" on any computer.
+If you are on Mac or Linux, and have the docker daemon running, `build.sh` will build your code correctly. `build.sh` has a few other commands, which are documented in its --help option.

+## CI

+Continuous integration is run on [Travis CI](https://travis-ci.org), through the free open source plan.
+CI will check that the code builds and the tests pass.
+In addition, it will run linters on the code.